Artanemus/SCM_SwimClubMeet-R/README.md

 ### USING SCM

-After install, by default an icon is placed on the desktop.
-Type **swim** in the windows search bar to discover it.
+After install, by default, an icon is placed on the desktop.
+If you elect to disabled this, type **swim** in the windows search bar to discover it.
 Else navigate to the **Artanemus** folder on the start bar.
 (All SCM applications and utilities are located in this folder.)

 ### ON START-UP